vivid-planet/comet/.changeset/fair-clouds-poke.md

 "@comet/cms-api": patch
 ---

-api generator: use correct type for where when findCondition is not used
+API Generator: Use correct type for `where` when `getFindCondition` service method is not used